johnny-vo/image-proc-binder/README.md

 In the following course the students should be able to calculate and evaluate certain parameters of images.
 They should learn to implement different methods for image processing in the spatial and frequency space.
 This includes e.g. methods for denoising, edge detection and compression.

-## Setting up environment on local machine
+## Setting up Environment on Local Machine
 ### Installation of Conda on macOS
 1. Open up Terminal and paste in Shell Prompt `xcode-select --install`
 2. After Installation of the Command Line Tool for Xcode paste in the same Shell Prompt `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`